Quantum resources of quantum and classical variational methods: Methods

 One begins the VQE procedure with an easily prepared initial state wavefunction, $\ket{\psi_{in}}$, to which one applies a sequence of unitary operators, or \textit{gates}, that comprise the parameterized quantum circuit.
 The output of the circuit will be a parameterized wavefunction $\ket{\psi_{\boldsymbol{\theta}}}$.
 Thus, with the quantum circuit denoted by the unitary matrix $\mathcal{U}(\boldsymbol{\theta})$, the parameterized wavefunction generated by the quantum circuit reads

 An example of a parameterized quantum circuit is depicted in Figure \ref{fig:VQE_circuit_1_layer}; the circuit used for this work is four contiguous layers of the circuit shown, repeated in series.
 The values of the parameterized gates are varied to find the minimum of the expectation value of the Hamiltonian, Equation \eqref{eq:TFIM}, with respect to $\ket{\psi_{\boldsymbol{\theta}}}$, denoted $\langle H \rangle_{\psi_{\boldsymbol{\theta}}}$ as in Section \ref{sec:nqs}.
+For this work, given the system sizes simulated, a classical simulation of the quantum circuit was performed using \texttt{Pennylane} \cite{Bergholm:2018cyq}.
+There are, however, implementations on quantum hardware \cite{peruzzo2014variational,o2016scalable,kandala2017hardware,10313698,Atas:2021ext,Zhang:2021bjq}.

 Given that this work presents classical simulations of quantum circuits, access is granted to the full wavefunction rather than just projective measurements.
 This limits the size of the system that can be simulated but the effects of using the full wavefunction rather than projective measurements to estimate $\langle H \rangle_{\psi_{\boldsymbol{\theta}}}$ is presented in Appendix \ref{sec:VQE_appendix}.